matejsaravanja/test-flash-with-context-continuation-1/README.md

 - Docker files + github workflows + I like green color.
 Cheers.
 - can you add dockerfile?
 - can you add dockerfile?
+- can you add dockerfile for both backend and frontend?

 Check OUTPUT.md for the complete unaltered output.